busypeoples/revalidation/README.md

 little is hidden away from user land.
 This approach has pros and cons obviously.
 The benefit we gain, but declaring an initial state and a set of rules is that we can reuse parts of the spec and compose those specs to bigger specs.
 The downside is that Revalidation doesn't abstract away the form handling itself.
-The only configurations available are `validateSingle` and `instantValidation`, while the first enables to define if the predicates functions are against all fields or only that one updated, the latter enables to turn dynamic validation on and off all together.
+The only configurations available are `validateSingle` and `validateOnChange`, while the first enables to define if the predicates functions are against all fields or only that one updated, the latter enables to turn dynamic validation on and off all together.
 This is it.
 Everything is up to the form implementer.

 __Revalidation__ enhances the wrapped Component by passing a `revalidation` prop containing a number of properties and functions